 No, This is a Female

 One problem with these "mental templates" is that they can sometimes get the user in trouble.
-One time, he started to dictate, “The body is that of a normally developed white male of average build consistent with the stated age of 32,” and I had to say, “This is a female”.
-We had just done 10 male autopsies and he was so used to saying ‘male’ that he slipped up.
+One time, he started to dictate, “The body is that of a normally developed white male of average build consistent with the stated age of 32,” and I had to say, “This is a female.”
+We had just done ten male autopsies, and he was so used to saying "male" that he slipped up.
 Granted, there are lots of checks and balances in place, and this would have been caught, but he was stuck in his “mental template” and because he wasn’t seeing it written, he didn’t even realize the mistake he had made.

 Templates are helpful because they not only save you time in your dictation, but they can also be great reminders of those variables that you need to be sure to watch for.
-When you pull up a template in VoiceOver, the first variable will be highlighted to point out to you something that is different in each report: ex: sex, weight, height, measurements, color, etc. Had the doctor above been using VoiceOver and a template, he could have said “Insert normal autopsy” and the following would have appeared:
+When you pull up a template in VoiceOver, the first variable will be highlighted to point out to you something that is different in each report, such as sex, weight, height, measurements, color, etc. Had the doctor I mentioned earlier been using VoiceOver and a template, he could have said “Insert normal autopsy” and the following would have appeared:

 The body is that of a normally developed [race/sex] of average build consistent with the stated age of [years]